 Although Zoie skyrocketed to over 1 million subscribers in a fairly short time, other major YouTubers weren’t pleased with her success, including social media star Bryan ‘RiceGum’ Le.

 Le even created a diss track targeted at Burgher in 2017, which boasts over 6 million views as of April 26, 2019.

-Le wasn’t the only commentator to speak out against Burgher’s overtly sexual content, either - a slew of “rant” videos were created about Burgher, further propelling her to success despite their attempt to make YouTube aware of her practices.
+Le wasn’t the only commentator to speak out against Burgher’s risky content, either - a slew of “rant” videos were created about Burgher, further propelling her to success despite their attempt to make YouTube aware of her practices.